vivaria/edisonrul.ing/docs/source/cards/blackwing-shura-the-blue-flame.md

-# BLACKWING - SHURA THE BLUE FLAME
+# Blackwing - Shura The Blue Flame

 > ① When this card destroys an opponent's monster by battle and sends it to the Graveyard, you can Special Summon 1 "Blackwing" monster with 1500 or less ATK from your Deck.
 That monster's effect(s) is negated.